dynamicguy/mw-docs/docs/advanced/extensions.md

 ## About Extensions Manager

 The `ExtensionsManager` is located in the `saleor.core.extensions.manager`.
 It is a class responsible for handling all declared plugins and serving a response from them.
 In case of a non-declared plugin, it serves a default response.
 It is possible to overwrite an `ExtensionsManager` class by implementing it on its own.
-MajorityWorld will discover the manager class by taking the declared path from `settings.EXTENSIONS_MANAGER`.
+DrikGallery will discover the manager class by taking the declared path from `settings.EXTENSIONS_MANAGER`.
 Each Django request object has its own manager included as the `extensions` field.
-It is attached in the MajorityWorld middleware.
+It is attached in the DrikGallery middleware.

 ## Base plugin